coolbutuseless/callme/README.md

 ## Example

-The following example compiles a code snippet into a C library and then shows how to call the function from R.
+The following example compiles a code snippet into a C library and creates a wrapper function in R (of the same name) which can be used to call the compiled code.

 ``` r
 library(callme)